 “Think about it: you’ll likely spend close to 1/3rd of your life lying in bed.
 The right bed can literally make a life-changing difference and is one of the best investments you can make in your health and fitness.” – Joel Jamieson

-If you don’t sleep for a long enough period, you might get the majority of deep sleep, but there’s no way to get REM sleep.
-This is where we learn our playbooks, remember who to pass to when you have two seconds left, remember the play that was just drawn up and stay cool under pressure…
+If you don’t sleep for a long enough period, you might get the majority of deep sleep, but there’s no way to get REM sleep (rapid eye movement).
+This is where we learn our playbooks, remember who to pass to when you have two seconds left, remember the play that was just drawn up and stay cool under pressure… First comes non-REM sleep, followed by a shorter period of REM sleep, and then the cycle starts over again.
+Dreams tipically happen during REM sleep.

 “Tips to help you fall asleep faster and wake less during the night: Eat plenty of fruits and vegetables (restrict sugar-added foods and drinks and restrict sources of saturated fats), get plenty of exercise during the day so you are physically tired, try to sleep in the same bed each night, try to go to sleep at the same time each night, turn off all noisemakers such as radio/TV/noisy clocks and so forth, avoid alcohol and smoking, do not take caffeinated drinks after 12 noon, use a comfortable mattress and pillow, sleep in a darkened room.” – Gabe Mirkin